cybiere/baboossh/docs/command/connection.rst

 close
 +++++

-Manually close an Connection opened with `connect command` or `run command` or as a gateway by one of those.
+Manually close an Connection opened with :ref:`connect command` or :ref:`run command` or as a gateway by one of those.
 Recursively closes any :class:`~baboossh.Connection` or :class:`~baboossh.Tunnel` using the connection as a pivot or an output.

 Arguments
 ---------